CeeDee Lamb Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- The Chiefs are giving up 269.2 passing yards per game this season, the NFL's 22nd-ranked pass defense.
+- The 269.2 passing yards the Chiefs give up per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Chiefs have allowed 18 passing TDs this year (1.8 per game), ranking them 26th among NFL defenses.
+- With 18 passing TDs allowed this season, the Chiefs defense is ranked 26th in the NFL.

 Recent Performances

-- Lamb put together a 94-yard performance against the Falcons last week on six catches (15.7 yards per catch) while being targeted seven times and scoring two touchdowns.
+- In last week's game against the Falcons, Lamb was targeted seven times and recorded six catches for 94 yards (15.7 yards per reception) and scored two touchdowns.

-- Lamb's stat line over his last three games includes 14 grabs for 229 yards and two touchdowns.
-He put up 76.3 yards per game, and was targeted 24 times.
+- During his last three games, Lamb's 24 targets have resulted in 14 catches for 229 yards (76.3 ypg) and two touchdowns.

 Lamb's Dallas Teammates